frictionlessdata/goodtables-ui/README.md

 ### Component: `Report`

-The `Report` component accepts the folowing props:
+The `Report` component accepts the following props:
 - `report` - a valid goodtables report
 - `spec?` - an optional custom goodtables spec